 Summer Day Camps are offered for eight weeks for individuals 6 – 21 years of age.
 Due to the various special needs, the average counselor to camper ratio is approximately 1:3.

 LEAP (Leisure Enrichment for Adult Pursuits) takes place four days a week for five hours each day.
 Participants work on independent living skills, community integration, health, and leisure opportunities.
-LEAP has an average of 26 participants with a waitlist.
+LEAP has an maximum of 16 participants with a waitlist.

 Special Events are offered for people of all ages.
 They emphasize socialization and integration with the community.
 Events offered this year include dances, overnights, mini-camps, sporting activities, social outings and joint events with other SRA’s.
 The popular overnights included Jellystone, Teen Lock-Ins and Grand Bear Resort.

 Special Olympics programs offered included basketball, bocce, bowling, snowshoeing, golf, track & field, volleyball and swimming.